Getting tested for cancer-causing genetic mutations

-The RISC program does the most work with people coming in for a breast cancer risk assessment.
+RISC program: The RISC program does the most work with people coming in for a breast cancer risk assessment.
 Recent studies have shown that, on average, women who test positive for BRCA1 or BRCA2 have up to 87 percent chance of developing breast and up to 50 percent chance of developing ovarian cancer by the time they are 70 years old.

 However, the risk is different for each woman depending on a number of other factors including family history, personal health history and lifestyle.

-Meanwhile, the registry focuses on determining risk and need for testing for colorectal cancer.
+Rosenberg registry: The registry focuses on determining risk and need for testing for colorectal cancer.
 People with FAP have an almost 100 percent chance of developing colorectal cancer before age 40; and people with HNPCC have an 80 percent chance of developing colorectal cancer in their lifetime, according to Joshua Melson, MD, MPH, medical director of the Rosenberg registry.

-One of the biggest benefits of genetic testing is that people who test positive for genetic mutations can be proactive in lowering their risk — as well as their family members' risks — of developing cancer.
+Reducing your and your family's risks: One of the biggest benefits of genetic testing is that people who test positive for genetic mutations can be proactive in lowering their risk — as well as their family members' risks — of developing cancer.

-With any cancer, early detection is the key to survival.
+Early detection of cancer: With any cancer, early detection is the key to survival.
 People who test positive for genetic mutations can benefit from increased surveillance strategies — such as mammograms, colonoscopies and breast MRIs — that allow for early detection of many cancers.

-If found early, colorectal cancer has a 90 percent cure rate.
+For instance, if found early, colorectal cancer has a 90 percent cure rate.
 The best defense against colorectal cancer is aggressive surveillance through regular colonscopies.

 A colonoscopy can not only detect colorectal cancer early, but it can also help prevent colorectal cancer when physicians remove polyps during the colonoscopy before they turn into cancer.
 People who test positive for genetic mutations involved in colorectal cancer, along with other high-risk individuals, can put together a screening plan depending on their specific risk factors.

-HNPCC (also known as Lynch syndrome) also increases women's risk of developing uterine and ovarian cancer.
+HNPCC (also known as Lynch syndrome) also increases women's risk of developing uterine cancer and ovarian cancer.
 Women at risk for or identified with Lynch syndrome undergo surveillance with vaginal ultrasound and other procedures to reduce their risk of developing gynecologic cancer.

 "It is a little bit controversial for women with the BRCA mutations because the risk of breast cancer may be so high in these women that the medication may not be effective," says Usha.
 "In those cases, we would not recommend chemoprevention and we would discuss prophylactic surgery, such as bilateral (or double) mastectomy or oophorectomy (removal of the ovaries)."

-Although surgery is the most invasive and life-changing option, it is also the most effective for preventing cancer.
-"If there is an organ with a high risk and patient is at a stage in his or her life where that organ can be removed, we recommend that option," says Usha.
+Surgery: Although surgery is the most invasive and life-changing option, it is also the most effective for preventing cancer.
+"If there is an organ with a high risk and the patient is at a stage in his or her life where that organ can be removed, we may recommend that option," says Usha.

 "For instance, if a woman is at risk for ovarian cancer and she has completed childbearing, we discuss removal of the ovaries.
 Ovarian cancer is much more deadly than breast cancer, but removing the ovaries would almost eliminate her risk for ovarian cancer.
 It also would decrease her risk of breast cancer by 50 percent if the woman is under the age of 40 or 50."